-iPad, iPhone and iPod touch Switch Interface
+iPad and iPhone Switch Interface

 Tapio is a native USB switch interface that can be connected to an Apple iOS Device using an Apple USB adapter.
 It accepts industry standard 3.5 mm stereo or mono plugs, and directly interfaces up to two adaptive switches to an Apple iOS Device or computer.
-In addition to Apple iOS Devices, Tapio is a perfect interface for Windows, Macintosh and Linux computers, and many Alternative and Augmentative Communication (AAC) devices.
+In addition to Apple iOS Devices, Tapio is a perfect interface for Android, Windows, macOS and Linux computers, and many Alternative and Augmentative Communication (AAC) devices.

 - Lightning Fast and Low latency